ukantjadia/emailg/README.md

 # Email Generator

-A powerful web application that leverages multiple AI providers (OpenAI, Anthropic, Groq) to generate personalized outreach emails.
+A powerful web application that leverages multiple AI providers (Deepseek, Claude, Groq) to generate personalized outreach emails.
 The application supports various email styles, purposes, and tones while providing a user-friendly interface for feedback and continuous improvement.

 ## ✨ Features